Motivation and empowerment

 We train leadership skills either on a one to one/monthly or intense basis for managers and bosses or if you have several managers we can deliver to you as a workshop internally with your company.
 We can also deliver in a location where there is more than one business that wishes to gain from the experience of these workshops and also benefit from the networking experience that inevitably comes with these types of local or national workshops.

-- Is created by some internal stimulus or force
+- Motivation is created by some internal stimulus or force

 - People are motivated when they want to do it